nathanhoad/godot_dialogue_manager/docs/API.md

 If there is no next line of dialogue found then it will return an empty dictionary (`{}`).

 Pass an array of nodes as `extra_game_states` in order to temporarily add to the game state shortcuts that are available to conditions and mutations.

+You can specify `mutation_behaviour` to be one of the values provided in the `DialogueManager.MutationBehaviour` enum. `Wait` is the default and will `await` any mutation lines. `DoNoWait` will run the mutations but not wait for them before moving to the next line. `Skip` will skip mutations entirely.
+In most cases you should leave this as the default. _The example balloon only supports `Wait`_.

 #### `func show_example_dialogue_balloon(resource: DialoueResource, title: String = "0", extra_game_states: Array = []) -> void`